 Humans + Ocean Currents = Trash Vortex.

-People create, consume, and carelessly toss plastics and the litter ends up in the water ways.
+People create, consume and carelessly toss plastics, and the litter ends up in the water ways.
 As the plastic reaches the shoreline, currents carry it out into the ocean and a convergence of currents swirl the plastics into one general area.

-Here's a great slideshow explaining how trash from the middle of the continent can end up in the middle of the ocean:
+Here's a slideshow explaining how trash from the middle of the continent can end up in the middle of the ocean:

-What's the impact of marine litter on wildlife?
+What's the Impact of Marine Litter on Wildlife?

 The plastics found in the ocean have a dire effect on marine life.
-Turtles confuse plastic bags for jellyfish and birds confuse bottle caps for food.
+Turtles confuse plastic bags for jellyfish, and birds confuse bottle caps for food.
 They ingest them but can't digest them, so their stomachs fill with plastic and they starve to death, even though they continue trying to eat.

-Additionally, fish on the low end of the food chain consume tiny bits of plastic, and they're in turn eaten by larger fish which we catch and eat.
+Additionally, fish on the low end of the food chain consume tiny bits of plastic, and they're in turn eaten by larger fish that we catch and eat.
 So we're now quite literally eating the plastic we produce.
 Not an appetizing thought.

 Charles Moore gave an excellent TED talk about the floating vortex of death:

-How much plastic is in the Pacific Garbage Patch?
+How Much Plastic Is in the Pacific Garbage Patch?

 What's worse - the Pacific Garbage Patch is not the only trash vortex out there.
 There are five - yes FIVE - trash gyres.
 Located in the Pacific, Atlantic and Indian oceans, the trash gyres represent what we're doing to our planet on a global scale.